 4. VC Firms Specialize in Thriving Industries

 Up until fairly recently, rapid growth was the most appealing path to success for startups.
 But if you look at virtually every online business article, they all offer the same advice: don’t grow too quickly.
-One of the biggest risks of taking on an investor is putting a tremendous budget in the hands of an inexperienced entrepreneur.
+One of the most significant risks of taking on an investor is putting a huge budget in the hands of an inexperienced entrepreneur.
 Countless businesses have made the mistake of rushing the growth process (marketing, hiring, etc.) rather than spending their money steadily and wisely.

 How Does Equity Financing Compare to Debt Financing?